Richmond Hill in Bryan County, Georgia — The American South (South Atlantic)

 Erected 1958 by Georgia Historical Commission.
 (Marker Number 015-3.)

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Capt.
-John McCrady (a few steps from this marker); Fort McAllister The Naval Bombardments (a few steps from this marker); Major John B. Gallie (a few steps from this marker); Tom Cat (within shouting distance of this marker); Sinking of the CSS "Nashville (Rattlesnake)" (within shouting distance of this marker); C.S.S.
-Nashville (within shouting distance of this marker); Destruction of the C.S.S.
-Nashville (within shouting distance of this marker); Machinery From The C.S.S.
-Nashville (about 500 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Capt.
+John McCrady (a few steps from this marker); Fort McAllister The Naval Bombardments (a few steps from this marker); Major John B. Gallie (a few steps from this marker); Tom Cat (within shouting distance of this marker); Sinking of the CSS "Nashville (Rattlesnake)" (within shouting distance of this marker); Destruction of the C.S.S.
+Nashville (within shouting distance of this marker); C.S.S.
+Nashville (within shouting distance of this marker); Antonio J. Waring, Jr. M.D. (within shouting distance of this marker).
 Touch for a list and map of all markers in Richmond Hill.